HomeSafe/homesafe/README.md

 The HomeSafe Security app is an open-source safety app for Android devices.
 In order to use the app or contribute to the project, you will first need to download the repository from the Github webpage:
 * Never used Github before?
 No problem, start [here](https://github.com/ "Github")!
 * For everyone else here's a handy [Github cheatsheet](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf "Github cheatsheet")!

+###Downloading APK
+You may download the built APK under HomeSafe/app.

 ###Cloning the Repository
 Open a terminal window (or a Git terminal window for non-Linux users) and enter